Diesel founder taken aback by race for young designers

 NO RECOVERY IN ITALY

-Unlike fashion groups such as Prada (1913.HK), which spotted signs of recovery in Europe over the summer, particularly in Italy, Rosso said trading remained tough in southern Europe.
+Unlike fashion groups such as Prada, which spotted signs of recovery in Europe over the summer, particularly in Italy, Rosso said trading remained tough in southern Europe.

 "I smile when I hear politicians say there is an economic improvement in Italy," Rosso said.